gleeblezoid/gleeblezoid/RPG Notes/Pathfinder - Zorga.md

 # In next week's episode...
-- We take on whatever is messing with the Turpoff Vodka Distillery
+- We talk to the, now cheering, humans at the distillery who were presumably being attacked by zulgaths (which we killed when we got there)

 Standard watch pattern is: